pauldwhitman/uaegoldenvisa/README.md

 ### Input

 ### Attachments required
+You do not need to upload your medical certificate.

 |#|Attachment|Description|
 |-|-|-|
 |1|A COPY OF THE PASSPORT OF THE BENEFICIARY OF THE SERVICE|Your passport.
 Ensure your passport has not expired.|